Kyren223/Krypton/cmake-build-release/_deps/catch2-src/docs/logging.md

 ```
 When the `CHECK` fails in the "Foo" test case, then two messages will be printed.
 ```
-Test case start
+ArgumentParser case start
 The number is 1
 ```
-When the last `CHECK` fails in the "Bar" test case, then only one message will be printed: `Test case start`.
+When the last `CHECK` fails in the "Bar" test case, then only one message will be printed: `ArgumentParser case start`.

 ## Logging without local scope